MicrosoftDocs/azure-ai-docs/articles/ai-studio/includes/ai-services/add-model-deployments.md

 4. Select **Deploy**.

 5. For models providers that require extra terms of contract, you're asked to accept those terms.
-For instance, Mistral models asks you to accept other terms.
+For instance, Mistral models ask you to accept other terms.
 Accept the terms on those cases by selecting **Subscribe and deploy**.

    :::image type="content" source="../../media/ai-services/add-model-deployments/models-deploy-agree.png" alt-text="An screenshot showing how to agree the terms and conditions of a Mistral-Large model." lightbox="../../media/ai-services/add-model-deployments/models-deploy-agree.png":::